Mickey Cochrane: Detroit Tigers

-On May 25, 1937, Cochrane was hit in the head by a pitch from Yankees pitcher Bump Hadley.
-Cochrane had homered in his previous at-bat that day.
+On May 25, 1937, Cochrane suddenly had his playing career come to an end.
+He hit a home run in the third inning off Yankees pitcher Bump Hadley, but on his next plate appearance in the fifth inning, he was hit by a pitch in the head.
 Hospitalized for seven days, Cochrane nearly died from the injury.
 This accident generated a call for protective helmets for batters, although tradition won out at that time.
 Cochrane was forced to retire at the age of 34 after doctors ordered him not to attempt to play baseball again.

 Cochrane compiled a .320 batting average while hitting 119 home runs and 830 runs batted in over a 13-year playing career.
 He also had 1,652 hits, 1,041 runs scored, 333 doubles, 64 triples, 64 stolen bases and a .478 slugging percentage.
 His .320 batting average is the highest career mark for catchers.
-His .419 on-base percentage is among the best in baseball history, and is the highest all-time among catchers.
+His .419 on-base percentage is among the best in baseball history and is the highest all-time among catchers, aside from Negro Leagues players, such as Josh Gibson.
 In 1932, he became the first major league catcher to score 100 runs and produce 100 runs batted in during the same season.

 He hit for the cycle twice in his career, on July 22, 1932 and August 2, 1933.

 In his first 11 years, he never caught fewer than 110 games.
 He led American League catchers six times in putouts and twice each in double plays assists and fielding percentage.

 Cochrane returned to the dugout to continue managing the Tigers but had lost his competitive fire.
 He managed for the remainder of the 1937 season but was replaced midway through the 1938 season by coach and former catcher Del Baker.
-His all-time managerial record was 348-250, for a .582 winning percentage.
+His all-time managerial record was 348–250, for a .582 winning percentage.